Belle Briede: Houston Dash

 The Houston Dash acquired Briede, a 2024 third-round draft pick, and cash considerations in a trade with San Diego Wave FC in exchange for former teammate Sierra Enge on December 17, 2023, before the start of the 2024 season.

-Prior to the 2025 season, Briede resigned with the Dash on December 18, 2024.
+Briede re-signed with the Dash through the 2025 season on December 18, 2024.
+Upon the expiration of her contract, she had played in 17 regular season games and two appearances in the 2024 NWSL x Liga MX Femenil Summer Cup for the Dash.

+Slavia Prague

+On 14 February 2026, Briede signed for Czech club SK Slavia Prague for the 2026 season and made her debut on 15 February in a win over FC Slovan Liberec W. Briede scored her first goal on 21 February in a win over FC Praha and scored her second goal on 10 May in another win over FC Slovácko.

+On 5 August, during the 2027 season, Briede scored a goal against Rangers W.F.C. during the UEFA Women's Champions League.
+On 15 August, Briede scored against FC Viktoria Plzeň W, scored against FC Baník Ostrava on 22 August, scored versus FC Slovan Liberec W on 12 September, scored against FC Slovácko W on 20 September, and scored versus Prague Raptors FC W on 26 September.

 International career

 Briede participated in U15, U18, U19, and U20 camps with the United States Women's National Soccer Team (USWNT) from 2013 to 2017.

 Personal life

 In 2022, Briede graduated Stanford University with a Bachelor of Science in Human Biology.
 In 2017, she graduated from Milton High School.

 Briede was born on October 3, 1998, to parents Dave and Cathy Briede.
 Her father, Dave, played collegiate baseball for Indiana University in 1983, while her older sister, Taylor, attended Auburn University and Kennesaw State University from 2017–21.
 Both her younger sisters played collegiate soccer: Chloe, a goalkeeper for Indiana University from 2019–21, and Olivia, a forward for the University of Arizona from 2021–22, and the University of Georgia from 2023–24.